compulim/react-dictate-button/README.md

 - Bring your own engine for [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API)
   - Enable speech recognition on unsupported browsers by bridging it with [cloud-based service](https://npmjs.com/package/web-speech-cognitive-services)
 - Support grammar list thru [JSpeech Grammar Format](https://www.w3.org/TR/jsgf/)
-- Ability to interrupt dictation
+- Ability to interrupt recognition
 - Ability to [morph into other elements](#customization-thru-morphing)

 # How to use